mutantturkey/FlyTracking/README.markdown

 This will take some time, and require a lot of CPU and disk space.

 ### Step 2: Deriving Cell Backgrounds ###

+The second step of the process is deriving the background image from the video.
+By doing this, we can subtract the background from the current frame to generate the mask.
+When subtracted the parts left over are the fly, while things in the background won't show up.

+	process-video-beta -v First10MinGroup1.avi -l Group1First10MinCropFile -n 1 -t First10MinSet -d data/ -2

+This will derive the backgrounds for all of the Cells in the video seperately.
+After this tool is done running, it will output the Background.png into the mask folder. $data-root/$settype$setnumber/Background.png, for example it might be in data/First10MinSet2/Background.png.

+Verify this image.
+Sometimes when the flies do not move the background might include the fly!
+If there are any left of flie parts, use GIMP to airbrush over that section with an appropriate color (guess what the background would be "close" too).

+### Step 3: Generating Cell Masks ###

+The third step of the process is generating the Masks from the background and the cropped images.

+	process-video-beta -v First10MinGroup1.avi -l Group1First10MinCropFile -n 1 -t First10MinSet -d data/ -3

+This step will output the masks in $data-root/$settype$setnumber/Masks/

+### Step 4: Filtering Cell Masks ###

+The fourth step is the filtering step.
+It's important because it makes sure the masks do not have stray objects in them (which will mess up the final tracking sequence)

+	process-video-beta -v First10MinGroup1.avi -l Group1First10MinCropFile -n 1 -t First10MinSet -d data/ -4

+The filtered masks are in $data-root/$settype$setnumber/Filtered/final/